Download eBooks & Wiring Diagrams (FREE)

 Showing how the camper faucet swivels to the side & out of the way

 Our Recommendation: Avoid small, compact faucets designed for camper vans.
-These ‘space efficient’ models make dish washing a frustrating chore.
-Instead opt for full size faucet that can spray water directly in the center of the sink.
+These ‘space efficient’ models make dishwashing a frustrating chore.
+Instead, opt for a full-size faucet that can spray water directly in the center of the sink.
 This makes washing up a simple affair.

-We've been using this exact faucet for over 4 years and love it.
+We've been using a pull-down faucet like this model and love it.
 We love the two different spray modes, the pull down spray feature, and that the hole faucet swivels out of the way when not needed.

 • Under Mount Sink: Installed from under the countertop.

-• Top Mount Sinks: Inserted from above and sits on top of countertop.
+• Top Mount Sinks: Inserted from above and sits on top of the countertop.

 Under mount sink from Ruvati